-All paperwork held on the young person's files are audited on a 4 monthly basis by the manager or deputy managers of the home.
+All paperwork held on the young person's files are audited on a 4 monthly basis by either the manager or deputy managers of the home and may be reviewed within key worker supervisions.

 Where young people have specialist health requirements the home will hold an additional health plan or protocol which tells staff how to meet that particular need, e.g. for Asthma or epilepsy and administration of emergency medication.